TEN BILLION TO ONE or BISON³ REDUX

 For a real sense of who and where we’re talking about go check out the amazing photos from Solomon Butcher.
 He was working throughout bison territory, in places like rural Nebraska (though his images are from the late 1880s onward, long after the bison hunt).
 These are the people who we’re (not) told just left mountains of valuable resources behind.

-Images from Solomon gallery found at Nebraska State Historical Society
+Images from the S.D.Butcher gallery found at the Nebraska State Historical Society

 Consider it for only a moment.
-Pretend just a fraction of the suggested total bison were shot and killed, just ten million bison, say; and then imagine you’re only talking about a thousand pounds of resources per adult bison (males can reach twice that weight).
-If you could hardly fetch any price for any of that you’re still talking on the order of ten billion (with a ‘B’) pounds of meat and bone.
-Even if you spread most of that killing over five to ten years you’re talking at least a billion pounds of bison a year.
+Pretend just a fraction of the suggested total bison were shot and killed, just ten million bison, say; and then imagine you’re only talking about up to a thousand pounds of resources per adult bison (males can reach twice that weight).
+If you could hardly fetch any price for any of that you’re still talking on the order of ten billion (yes, with a ‘B’) pounds of meat and bone.
+Even if you spread most of that killing over five to ten years you’re talking at least a billion pounds of bison annually.
 But people will tell you the kill was five or even ten times that size, conducted in half the time, AND that all those resources were not worth anyone’s time and just left to rot.
 Go look at Butcher’s photos.
-Look those people in the eyes and tell me they were uninterested in a billion pounds or maybe fifty billion pounds of raw goods (that they, like Native Americans, could make into everything from soap and cosmetics to lubricants, needles and awls to pouches and containers, straps, belts, shoes and other clothing, to cups, ladles, jewelry, and more… or just collect to feed their dogs and pigs…)
+Look those people in the eyes and tell me they were uninterested in a billion pounds, maybe fifty billion pounds, of raw goods (that they, like Native Americans, could sell but also make into everything from soap and cosmetics to lubricants, needles and awls to pouches and containers, straps, belts, shoes and other clothing, cups, ladles, jewelry, and more… or just collect to feed their cats, dogs, and/or pigs…) Right.

-Much weirder still, folks talking about the extermination also like to help visualize the horror by showing images of tremendous piles of bison bones, not scattered as they fell on the open range but gathered in a pile along the train tracks or in a factory lot… make it make sense!
+Much weirder still, folks talking about the extermination also like to help visualize this horror by showing images of tremendous piles of bison bones, not scattered as they fell on the open range but gathered, at great expenditures of time and energy, in piles along the train tracks or in a factory lot… make it make sense!

 "...taking only their hides."